Conditional Gradients for the Approximate Vanishing Ideal: Pipeline

-where $g_j^{(i)}$ is the $j$-th vanishing polynomial corresponding to class $i$.
-In other words, $g_j^{(i)}$ vanishes over all $\xx \in X^i$ and (hopefully) attains non-zero values over points $\xx \in X \setminus X^i$.
-We then train a linear kernel \svm{} on the feature transformed data $\tilde{S} = \{(\tilde{\xx}_1, y_1), \ldots, (\tilde{\xx}_m, y_m)\}$ with $\ell_1$-regularization to keep the number of used features as small as possible.
-As shown in \citet{livni2013vanishing}, if the underlying classes of $S$ belong to disjoint \emph{algebraic sets}\footnote{Recall that a set $U \in \R^n$ is \emph{algebraic} if there exists a finite set of polynomials $\cU=\{u_1, \ldots, u_k\}\subseteq \cP$, such that $U$ is the set of the common roots of $\cU$.}, they become linearly separable in the feature space corresponding to transformation \eqref{eq:feature_transformation}.
-If we restrict the number and norm of the coefficient vectors of generators used to transform the features, e.g., by bounding the maximum degree of generators and, in the case of \oavi{}, replacing \eqref{eq:cop} by \eqref{eq:ccop}, this combination of feature transformation and \svm{} satisfies Theorem~\ref{thm:margin_bound}, guaranteeing that test set accuracy improves as the number of training samples increases.
+A polynomial $g\in \cG^i$ vanishes over all $\xx \in X^i$ and (ideally) attains non-zero values over points $\xx \in X \setminus X^i$.
+We then train a linear kernel \svm{} on the feature-transformed data $\tilde{X} = (\tilde{\xx}_1, , \ldots, \tilde{\xx}_m)$ with modified target function $\tilde{f}\colon \tilde{\xx} \mapsto f(\xx)$ with $\ell_1$-regularization to keep the number of used features as small as possible.
+If the underlying classes of $X$ belong to disjoint \emph{algebraic sets}\footnote{A set $U \in \R^n$ is \emph{algebraic} if there exists a finite set of polynomials $\cU\subseteq \cP$, such that $U$ is the set of the common roots of $\cU$.}, they become linearly separable in the feature space corresponding to transformation \eqref{eq:feature_transformation}, and perfect classification accuracy can be achieved on the training set \citep{livni2013vanishing}.